yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 # Security

-On Multiple Site topologies, securing grid components and Spaces is done as described in XAP [Security]({%currentsecurl%}/index.html) page.
+On Multiple Site topologies, securing grid components and data grids is done as described in XAP [Security]({%currentsecurl%}/index.html) page.
 When using a secured environment it is required to provide security credentials for the Gateway components (Sink & Delegator).
-The security credentials are used for accessing a secured Space and for performing administrative operations such as creating a new GSC for the gateway components if necessary.
+The security credentials are used for accessing a secured data grid and for performing administrative operations such as creating a new GSC for the gateway components if necessary.

 Providing the security credentials can be done in two ways: